 Like On trail running shoes, Cloudrock hiking boots are built on hollow, Cloud-Tec pods that compress for soft landings and springy energy return.
 That's what's supposed to give the feeling of "running ON clouds"—or, in this case, hiking ON clouds:

 To be honest, I was skeptical of the On Cloudrock.
 I was worried that it was one of those over-priced "hiking sneakers" with little substance.
 But I liked the Cloudrock more than I expected.
-Even so, it's more of a niche hiking boot than a traditional hiking boot.
+Even so, it's more of a niche hiking boot.
 My On Cloudrock review will help you decide if Cloudrocks might fit your feet and match your unique hiking style.

 On Cloudrock Review

 My On Cloudrock review digs into the original Cloudrock—which is similar to the new Cloudrock 2.
 This is an independent review (not a sponsored post) based on approximately 250 miles of hiking in the waterproof Cloudrock hiking boots.
+I scored a pair of Cloudrocks and wore them out on signature Pennsylvania trails, such as the Mid-State Trail, Allegheny Front Trail, and other day hikes around State College.
 Most of my hikes were moderate day hikes that followed mountain streams or meandered up and down the smaller mountains of Pennsylvania.
 However, I also hiked more difficult trails to test the Cloudrock's support, comfort, traction, weather proofing, and overall quality.

 Support